sirius-ms/sirius/README.md

 ##### Identifying Molecular Structures

-With SIRIUS 3.2 you can also search for molecular structures with CSI:FingerId.
-Just add the option **--fingerid** to trigger a CSI:FingerId search after fragmentation tree computation.
+With SIRIUS 3.2 you can also search for molecular structures with CSI:FingerID.
+Just add the option **--fingerid** to trigger a CSI:FingerID search after fragmentation tree computation.
 With **--database** can now also specify the database SIRIUS should search in.
 Available are *pubchem* and *bio*.
 However, you can also specify certain databases like *kegg* and *hmdb*, although it is recommended to filter the list afterwards.

-SIRIUS will generate csv files for each input spectrum containing a ordered candidate list of structures with the CSI:FingerId score.
+SIRIUS will generate csv files for each input spectrum containing a ordered candidate list of structures with the CSI:FingerID score.
 Furthermore, another result csv file is generated only the top candidates from all input spectra ordered by their confidence.